apache/sling-site/src/main/jbake/content/documentation/development/deprecating-sling-modules.md

 For examples, see the list of deprecated repositories below.

+## Update list of modules

+Update the list of Sling modules (default.xml) in [Sling Aggregator](https://github.com/apache/sling-aggregator), as the project labels now contain the deprecated hint.

 ## See Also

  * [List of deprecated Sling repositories](https://github.com/search?q=topic%3Asling+topic%3Adeprecated+org%3Aapache) based on a GitHub query.